microsoft/kiota/docs/designoverview.md

 ## Refine Code Model by Language

-Despite the narrow scenario, there are still scenarios where in order to create idomatic source code, there will be adjustments or additions required to the code model before emitting the source code.
+Despite the narrow scenario, there are still scenarios where in order to create idiomatic source code, there will be adjustments or additions required to the code model before emitting the source code.

 The changes to the model made in this section should be as minimal as possible as they will likely cause more maintenance in the future.